 IM boasts three key practice areas: corporate, personal and private client.
 Its work for individuals is dominated by personal injury and medical negligence, while corporate clients are divided across eight main sectors: manufacturing, technology, financial services, real estate, education, media, sports and consumer services.
-Some teams have a distinct identity, say insiders, with the feedback from the Legal Cheek Trainee and Junior Lawyer Survey indicating that the trainee experience at the firm can be quite different according to which seat and location you find yourself in.
+Some teams have a distinct identity, say insiders, with the feedback from the Legal Cheek Trainee and Junior Lawyer Survey 21-22 indicating that the trainee experience at the firm can be quite different according to which seat and location you find yourself in.
 How stimulating the work is, for example, “depends on the team” according to one of those surveyed — a familiar comment about firms of this size, in fairness.

-Overall the “hands on and partner led” training is excellent but rookies emphasise that it’s “very much in at the deep end”.
-That’s no bad thing provided that you’re prepared for it.
-One trainee describes it like this: “I have had hands on responsibility from day one, attended trials, JSMs, new client meetings, taken witness statements etc. as soon as I arrived.
-I also had the support around me to make me feel comfortable and confident trying new tasks.
-Feedback was always constructive and understanding of my level.”
-Another says “in both of my first two seats I have been expected to action a wide variety of tasks without being shown how to do them.”
-Not that you can’t ask questions if you’re less comfortable with immediate responsibility: we’re told that “every partner I have worked for is incredibly approachable and genuinely cares about your training.”
+Overall the “hands on and partner led” training is “excellent”, one trainee informs us.
+“You get a good spread of work and responsibility right from the get-go and trainees get the chance to have a lot of hands on contact with clients.”
+A fellow rookie praises the “excellent support and supervision” but warns this can vary across departments, while another says “in both of my first two seats I have been expected to action a wide variety of tasks without being shown how to do them”.
+Not that you can’t ask questions if you’re less comfortable with immediate responsibility: we’re told that “every partner I have worked for is incredibly approachable and genuinely cares about your training”.

 IM’s London office in the Holborn/City borders is the scene of much of this corporate action, and is very much what you would expect from a City law firm.
 Meanwhile, the Sheffield office — which is the firm’s headquarters, having been founded there in 1912 — is the nerve centre for the wide-ranging personal injury practice that IM is probably best known for.
 It’s also home to insolvency, litigation, employment, construction, regulatory investigations and real estate teams.
 Private client is split across a range of locations in West London, the South, Manchester and Leeds.

 Nor is the firm great for perks.
 Rather underwhelming highlights include “reasonably good” shopping discounts through a corporate deals website, private healthcare and cheap cinema tickets.
-A bit more effort from the powers that be on things like coffee (IM’s is apparently terrible), canteens (not all of the offices have one) and firm-funded socials would be appreciated.
+Another rookie also bemoans the lack of “information and visibility” on the few sweeteners that are available.
+A bit more effort from the powers that be on things like coffee (IM’s is apparently terrible), canteens (not all of the offices have one) and firm-funded socials, would be appreciated.
 “There is no graduate recruitment budget for trainees apart from when we are trying to impress the vacation schemers, so trainee socials are self-organised and self-funded.
 Other than standard Friday night drinks, there aren’t a wealth of socials at the firm,” we are told.